Projects per year

 - Ensuring that alternative and recycled building materials are sound and safe to use in the indoor environment

-We wish to create multidisciplinary research in fungal growth and problematic substances to contribute to the solution of some of society’s complex and urgent problems with construction and indoor environment.
+We wish to create multidisciplinary research in fungal growth and problematic substances with national and international research institutions to contribute to the solution of some of society’s complex and urgent problems with construction and indoor environment.

 With the knowledge centre ‘skimmel.dk’, our science communication bridge the gap between research and practice regarding knowledge of and management of fungal growth in buildings.